Armin-FalDiS/shadow-finance/README.md

 This function allows the owner of an address  to burn their LP tokens and receive Liquidity in exchange.
 The proportion of tokens returned will depend on the current price in the pool.
 Once finalized, the token reserves and LP token mappings will be updated accordingly.

 ### Swap To Shadow
+By utilizing this function, the user can trade tokens according to the present exchange ratio in the pool.
+The exchange ratio is determined by the constant product ratio (k = x * y).
+Upon completion, the token reserve mappings are updated.

+function variatns are :
+transition swap_to_0_shadow(receiver: address, token1In: armout_token.leo/ArmoutToken, amount1In: u64, amount0Out: u64)
+transition swap_to_1_shadow(receiver: address, token0In: armin_token.leo/ArminToken, amount0In: u64, amount1Out: u64)